ros-industrial/industrial_training/gh_pages/_source/setup/PC-Setup---ROS-Kinetic.md

 On most new systems, Virtual Box and VMs work out of the box.
 The following is a list of issues others have encountered and solutions:
   * Virtualization must be enabled - Older systems do not have virtualization enabled (by default).
 Virtualization must be enabled in the BIOS.
 See <http://www.sysprobs.com/disable-enable-virtualization-technology-bios> for more information.

-## PC Configuration (**NOT Recommended**)
+## Direct Linux PC Configuration (**NOT Recommended**)
 An installation [shell script](https://github.com/AustinDeric/ros-industrial-env) is provided to run in Ubuntu Linux 16.04 (Xenial Xerus) LTS.
-This script loads all the programs needed and configures the environment.
+This script installs ROS and any other packages needed for the environment used for this training.

+After this step (or if you already have a working ROS environment), clone the training material repository into your home directory:

+`git clone -b kinetic-devel https://github.com/ros-industrial/industrial_training.git ~/industrial_training`

 ## Configuration Check
 The following is a quick check to ensure that the appropriate packages have been installed and the the `industrial_training` git repository is current.
 Enter the following into the terminal: